 Successful applicants should demonstrate:

 The application process for the I-Connect Program takes place once a year during spring semester.
-Current Puget Sound students apply to the program by completing an online application form.
-Further information regarding the interview process will be provided upon receipt of your application.
+Further information regarding the interview process can be found here.

 By applying to become an international student or TCK mentor, you are committing to maintain regular contact with your assigned student by way of informal bi-weekly check-in meetings, which usually takes from 15 to 30 minutes.
 These meetings are as flexible as you and your assigned student desire them to be: they can range from email exchanges to in-person meetings, such as going to lunch or attending a campus event together.
 While International Club and International Programs will provide a list of possible events for you and your partner to attend, you are free to choose other activities suitable to you and your international student or TCK's interests.
 It is important to take into consideration that some students may require more guidance than others, thus, more time and effort will be expected from their partners.
 Keep in mind that summer and early fall communication should be more regular to help ease the transition of the international student or TCK into the Puget Sound community.

 You will receive information about your assigned student during the summer, and you are expected to contact your student by e-mail prior to his/her arrival to the United States.